 Call us hopeless romantics, but when we think of couples traveling together, we can’t help but think of all the travel insurance facts they need to know to protect their trip.
 While married couples living together will find it easier to insure a trip together, non-married couples need to be a little more aware.
 Here are some lesser-known tidbits that could help you and your significant other avoid unforeseen travel costs and stay focused on each other.

 Proof of Domestic Partnership

-Most travel insurance companies will allow you and your domestic partner to be listed on the same policy and define the two of you as family members.
-Depending on the policy you choose, documentation of your partnership may be needed if you end up having to make a claim.
+Most travel insurance companies will allow you and your domestic partner to be listed on the same plan and define the two of you as family members.
+Depending on the policy you choose, documentation of your partnership may be needed if you file a claim.
 The provider might ask for proof that you and your partner have shared a home for a specified amount of time (this could be anywhere from six months to a year.
-They may also ask you to provide documents showing that the two of you are financially interdependent in some way – like a copy of a shared lease or a jointly held bank account.
-Keep in mind, these benefits may be contingent on whether the states' legally recognize domestic partnerships.
+The company may also ask you to provide documents showing that the two of you are financially interdependent in some way.
+This could be determined through a copy of a shared lease or a jointly held bank account.
+Keep in mind, these benefits may be contingent on whether the state you reside in legally recognize domestic partnerships.